DandyDo/rihal-challenges-fullstack/README.md

 Checkout Rihal's challenge [HERE](https://github.com/rihal-om/rihal-challenges/tree/main/devops).

 NOTE: This is the front-end repo for this project.
+The back-end is [HERE](https://github.com/DandyDo/rihal-challenges-back-end).

 ## Scripts to get started with this version of project (Run the project locally).